colindembovsky/colindembovsky.github.io/_posts/2021-11-03-enforcing-reusable-workflows-for-standardization.markdown

 Create a Compliance Team.
 {:.figcaption}

 Now you can create a repo for your approved workflows.
 Obviously the Compliance Team should be the owners/contributors to this repo.
-Other teams can create PRs if they wish to, but should not be able to directly write to this repo, or at leat to the `main` branch.
+Other teams can create PRs if they wish to, but should not be able to directly write to this repo, or at least to the `main` branch.

 For this example, I'm putting my reusable workflows into a repo called `super-approved-workflows`.